zachariahsharma/AutoCAM/app/api/README.md

 - /api/teams/:id/pc - GET - Get all part categories (everybody on team)
 - /api/teams/:id/boxTubes - GET - Get all box tubes (everybody on team)
 - /api/teams/:id/boxTubes - POST - Create a box tube (everybody on team with verified email)
+- /api/teams/:id/members - GET - Get all members from team (everybody on team)
 - /api/user/invites - GET - Get all invites for a user

 ## API Key Routes